aboutte/cms-deployment/README.md

 Tools used:

-- [cloudformation-ruby-dsl](https://github.com/bazaarvoice/cloudformation-ruby-dsl) - Used to manage the creation of CloudFormation Tempaltes
+- [cloudformation-ruby-dsl](https://github.com/bazaarvoice/cloudformation-ruby-dsl) - Used to manage the creation of CloudFormation templates
-- [berkshelf](http://berkshelf.com/)] - berkshelf is used to manage the chef cookbook dependencies
+- [berkshelf](http://berkshelf.com/) - berkshelf is used to manage the chef cookbook dependencies
 - [chef-client](https://docs.chef.io/chef_client.html) - chef-client (in local_mode) is used to converge the EC2 instance into the expected state (running httpd, PHP, MySQL, WordPress)